Metropolitan Water Company, L.P. ("Met Water") was established in 1999

 industrial use.
 Find out more about Met

-averaged signing one new lease each and every day of
+averaged signing one new Groundwater Lease each and

 Water District Permits